 But I was stuck on my thesis.
 I couldn’t write it.
 I couldn’t believe in my idea any more, and it didn’t compel me as it had before my daughter grew ill and died.

 This is not to say that her death was the one thing that unhinged me and sent my Muse flying.
 No, her death was the catalyst that accelerated the changes that had already been occurring for the longest time.
 These were changes that had to occur and would have occurred no matter what else had happened.

-But I was still void of course; it would be almost 18 months before I could finish my thesis.
+But I was a void-of-course moon; it would be almost 18 months before I could finish my thesis.
 Why the silence of my writerly self?
-Why, indeed: the silence was a message.
-The silence was there to show me that there was something more important than the thesis happening, and that I had better sit up and pay attention to it.
-My world had changed substantially and unalterably, yet I was still cracking the whip over my Muse’s head and telling her and God what ought to happen.
-The two of them had better get busy and help me finish that thesis!
-Rather than spend my free hours thinking and pondering what had happened to me, and listening to what God and muses had to say, I decided it would be more worthwhile to work.
-And, by God, those two were going to help me!
+Why, indeed: The silence was a message.
+The silence was there to show me that there was something more important than the thesis happening, and that I had better pay attention to it.
+My world had changed substantially and unalterably, yet I was still cracking the whip over my Muse’s head and telling her what ought to happen.
+She had better get busy and help me finish that thesis!
+Rather than spend my free hours thinking and pondering what had happened to Olivia and all of us who mourned her, and listening to what the void had to say, I decided it would be more worthwhile to work.
+And, by God, that Muse was going to help me!
 Crrrrack!

 Becoming Boring.
 In their fascinating look at psychotherapy, We’ve Had a Hundred Years of Psychotherapy and the World’s Getting Worse, James Hillman and Michael Ventura discuss why much psychotherapy is useless (or worse) at helping people who are interested in transcending consciousness–becoming whole and alive.
 They say that the very process of therapy, the “processing” therapists are trained to demand, works against the numinous and esoteric self.
 Some stuff is not meant to be understood, translated, processed, categorized, or even transformed.
 Trying to manipulate it is counter-productive to getting it to work for you.
 Hillman explains: